alina0311/3DMP/Watch Escapement Mechanism - Final Project/README.md

 - [x] ➗ Divide the project into components.
 - [x] ➰ Start sketching using the canvases.
 - [x] 🔛 Make sure you have Capture History turned on.
-- [x] 🗜️ Make the holder parts: brackets and frames.
 - [x] 💾 Save multiple versions and suggestively name them.
 - [x] 🔠 Properly use names for bodies, components, joints, construction planes.